Things to Do In Orlando

 Sail away with Captain Memo’s Original Pirate Cruise to a world complete with briny buccaneers and seafaring seadogs.
 Let the tropical island tunes guide your journey through the calm waters of the picturesque Gulf of Mexico.

 A visit to Clearwater Marine Aquarium is a must-do for the whole family.
 This is not your typical aquarium!
-This marine life rescue center is home to Winter the Dolphin, star of the popular Dolphin Tale movies, filmed on location in Clearwater, Florida — just 90 minutes from Orlando!
+This marine life rescue center was home for many years to Winter the Dolphin, star of the popular Dolphin Tale movies, filmed on location in Clearwater, Florida — just 90 minutes from Orlando!
 Come be inspired and learn about our ongoing work of rescue, rehabilitation and release.
-Enjoy extended hours, Dolphin Tale actor appearances, evening boat tours and more!
+Enjoy extended hours, evening boat tours and more!

 The Florida Aquarium enables you to get up close to many of Florida’s aquatic and terrestrial animals and ecosystems, as well as others from around the world.
 More than a must-see attraction, they are working to protect and restore our blue planet on many conservation fronts, including research and rescue efforts that help restore Florida’s sea turtle and coral populations and to ensure that sharks continue to swim our seas.